 Faith is certainly an essential requisite to the reception of justification.
-But, equally plainly, we read in James 2:21-24, that justification is by works.
+But, equally plainly, we read in James chapter 2 verses 21 - 24, that justification is by works.
 Yes indeed!
-The secret is declared in Romans 4:2 - "if Abraham were justified by works, he hath whereof to glory, but not before God."
-Again, in Galatians 3:11, "no man is justified by law in the sight of God."
-So, then, we are justified in the sight of God by the value to Him of the work of Christ for God's glory, and on our behalf.
+The secret is declared in Romans chapter 4 verse 2 -"if Abraham were justified by works, he hath whereof to glory, but not before God."

+Again, in Galatians chapter 3 verse 11 - "no man is justified by law in the sight of God."
+We are justified in the sight of God by the value to Him of the work of Christ for God's glory, and on our behalf.
 That having been settled, once and for all, before God, we are under a moral obligation to be justified before men on the basis of our works, the lifestyle that men can see.
 Our works demonstrate the effect of justification in us.
 If our faith possesses justification, our works proclaim the fact that we are justified.

-Listen to James 2:21-24: "Was not Abraham our Father justified by works, when he had offered Isaac his son upon the altar.
-Seest thou how faith wrought with his works, and by works was faith made perfect.
+Listen to James chapter 2 verses 21 to 24:

+"Was not Abraham our Father justified by works, when he had offered Isaac his son upon the altar?
+Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness, and he was called the friend of God.
-Ye see, then, how that by works a man is justified, and not by faith only.
-Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way."
+Ye see, then, how that by works a man is justified, and not by faith only."

 So far, so good!
 But, there are yet at least two more aspects of justification to look at before we are finished our study.
-Listen to what is said in 1 Corinthians 6:9-10: "Know ye not that the unrighteous shall not inherit the kingdom of God.
+Listen to what is said in the First Epistle to the Corinthians chapter 6 verses 9 and 10:

+"Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God."

-What a terrible catalogue of sinful living is given in 1 Corinthians 6:9-10.
+What a terrible catalogue of sinful living is given in these verses.
 The most horrific thing about the list is that they are things that we are all capable of doing, if the circumstances are conducive and we lose our grip and control of our desires and actions.
 As long as we live in this world, the flesh is still in us, and looking for every opportunity to express itself.
 How can we control these urges we will always have as long as we live in this world?
 We get here a double answer.
 But, before we are given the answer, we get the reminder of the change that has taken place since we trusted Christ as our Saviour, and confessed Him as Lord.

-1 Corinthians 6:11 says, "And such were some of you."
-This was no figment of the imagination.
+Verse 11 says, "And such were some of you."
+This was no figment of Paul's imagination.
 These were real matters affecting real people.
 "And such were some of you."
-But then, 1 Corinthians 6:11 goes on to declare the double reason, in two more aspects of justification.
+But then, verse 11 goes on to declare the double reason, in two more aspects of justification.

-8. We are justified in the Name of our Lord Jesus Christ
+Point 8 We are justified in the Name of our Lord Jesus Christ